kyegomez/zeta/docs/applications/marketing_agencies.md

 ---

 ### **Conclusion**:
-- Reiterate the immense potential of swarms in revolutionizing media planning, placements, and budgeting for marketing agencies.
+- Reiterate the immense potential of zeta in revolutionizing media planning, placements, and budgeting for marketing agencies.
-- Call to action: For marketing agencies looking to step into the future and leave manual inefficiencies behind, swarms are the answer.
+- Call to action: For marketing agencies looking to step into the future and leave manual inefficiencies behind, zeta are the answer.

 ---